MITgcm/MITgcm/doc/contributing/contributing.rst

             :end-at: String indicating where to stop grabbing text

-Unlike the ``:filelink:`` and ``:varlink:`` directives, which assume a file path starting at the top of the MITgcm repository, one must specify the path relative to the current directory of the :filelink:`doc` file (from this doc file, it would require ``../../`` at the start of the file path to specify the base directory of the MITgcm repository).
+Unlike the ``:filelink:`` and ``:varlink:`` directives, which assume a file path starting at the top of the MITgcm repository, one must specify the path relative to the current directory of the file (for example, from the doc directory, it would require
+``../../`` at the start of the file path to specify the base directory of the MITgcm repository).
 Note one can instead use ``:start-after:`` and ``:end-before:`` to get text from the file between (not including) those lines.
 If one omits the ``start-at`` or ``start-after``, etc. options the whole file is shown.
-More details for this directive can be found `here <http://www.sphinx-doc.org/en/stable/markup/code.html#directive-literalinclude>`_.
+More details for this directive can be found `here <http://www.sphinx-doc.org/en/stable/markup/code.html#directive-literalinclude>`__.
 Example usage in this documentation is :ref:`here <model_main_call_tree>`, where the lines to generate this are: